 There are two Hong Kong Airlines lounges at Hong Kong International Airport.
-The Club Autus Lounge, located on the Midfield Concourse, is the best option for Virgin Australia Business Class guests departing to Sydney or Melbourne.
+The Club Autus Lounge, located on the Midfield Concourse, is the best option for Virgin Australia Business Class guests departing to Melbourne and Sydney (services cut from 9 February and 2 March 2020, respectively).

 This lounge is also accessible by Velocity Gold and Platinum members travelling on Virgin Australia or Hong Kong Airlines flights in economy, as well as through Dragonpass prior to any flight on any airline.